 The market prices for securities of biotechnology companies in general have been highly volatile and may continue to be highly volatile in the future.
 Moreover, our stock price has fluctuated frequently, and these fluctuations are often not related to our financial results.
-The 52-week range of the market price of our stock has ranged from \$6.94 to \$37.25 per share, which is a significantly greater change than that experienced by many other companies.
-The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock. on the market price of our common stock:
+For the twelve months ended September 30, 2000, the 52week range of the market price of our stock has been from \$15.50 to \$37.25 per share, and the market price has been as low as \$4.25 since September 30, and, specifically, since the announcement by RWJPRI of the delay in two clinical studies on elderly patients using the influenza neuraminidase inhibitor RWJ-270201.
+This range is significantly greater than that experienced by many other companies.
+The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock:

-- · announcements of technological innovations or new products by us or our competitors; - developments or disputes concerning patents or proprietary rights; - our licensees achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors; - regulatory developments in both the United States and foreign countries; - public concern as to the safety of pharmaceutical products; - actual or anticipated fluctuations in our operating results; - changes in financial estimates or recommendations by securities analysts; - economic and other external factors or other disasters or crises; and - period-to-period fluctuations in our financial results.
+- announcements of technological innovations or new products by us or our competitors; - developments or disputes concerning patents or proprietary rights; - our licensees achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors; - regulatory developments in both the United States and foreign countries; - public concern as to the safety of pharmaceutical products; - actual or anticipated fluctuations in our operating results; - changes in financial estimates or recommendations by securities analysts; - economic and other external factors or other disasters or crises; and - period-to-period fluctuations in our financial results.